NectarProtocol/documentation/README.md

 Adherence to HIPAA is initially assessed in a pre-authorization process prior to a DSP joining Nectar.
 To maintain compliance, DSPs participate in regular audits of HIPAA compliance; passed audits enable DSPs to remain in the network; failed audits kick DSPs out of the network.

+Nectar also offers a Bring Your Own Node option where the user or dApp developer can run their own HIPAA compliant node in order to keep their data fully private and to adhere to regulatory requirements for data accountability even if it is.

 The privacy-preserving nature of Nectar comes from Permissioned Smart Contracts and Private Smart Contract Invocation.
 The focus on privacy preservation is what makes Nectar accessible to the behemoth enterprises that are leading Web3 innovation.
 It can encapsulate smart contacts, restricting access to only those authorized.